laharms01/data146_repository/midterm_corrections.md

 print('Training score for this value: ' + format(las_tr_mse[idx], '.5f'))
 print('Testing score for this value: ' + format(las_te_mse[idx], '.5f'))
 ```
-The resulting optimal aplpha value was 0.00186, indicating that using MSE instead of R2 does not change our optimal alpha value in lasso regression.
+The resulting optimal alpha value was 0.00186, indicating that using MSE instead of R2 does not change our optimal alpha value in lasso regression.

-## 25